 The unusual cross breed became popular with cat breeders in the late 1990s, and achieved full recognition with the International Cat Association in 2012.

-The Savannah breed like to assert their authority and also enjoy exploring and finding adventure wherever it may be.
+The Savannah cat has an assertive personality, and they enjoy exploring and finding adventure wherever it may be.
 They are an extremely active, athletic cat and need a great deal of interaction throughout the day.
 The Savannah is happy to hang out with its human family but will also enjoy another cats company when the humans aren’t around.

 While it bonds well to its family the Savannah is not a cat who will enjoy long moments quietly sitting in your lap but will show affection when it suits them, such as greeting you at the door, or following you around the house.
 The Savannah will often indicate its need for attention by head butting you until you acknowledge them.

 Savannahs can learn to enjoy long walks on a leash and also enjoy the odd splash around in water, so don’t be surprised if they want to join you in the shower.
 Their high level of intelligence also allows them to enjoy a boisterous game of fetch.

 Savannah cats are bred with varying degrees of wildness in them which is measured by the filial system.
 The number after the “F” refers to the generations removed from its wild ancestor the African Serval.
 For example, F1 = 50% Serval and first generation removed.
 In Australia, tough laws surrounding the importation of Savannah cats mean that the earliest generation available is F5.

 Whilst all cats hiss on occasion, the Savannah possesses the hiss of its ancestors who are known to mimic the snake hiss during times of danger.

 Their longer than usual legs, means the Savannah cat can jump higher and further than any other domestic cat breed.